Mastering Microcontroller: Timers/ PWM/ CAN/ Low Power(MCU2)

 -

-– RTC block diagram and RTC Clock selection
+– RTC block diagram and RTC Clock selection07:45

-– Exercise RTC Calendar Testing with system reset and STANDBY exit
+– Exercise RTC Calendar Testing with system reset and STANDBY exit05:55

 RTC Alarm